-In general, CDL requirements are stricter than for any other Indiana driver's license and are based upon stringent federal motor carrier safety regulations.
-To get a CDL you must be at least 18 years old, if you will be transporting property within state lines, or at least 21 years old if you will be transporting people.
+In general, CDL requirements are stricter than for any other Indiana driver's license and are based upon stringent Federal Motor Carrier Safety Administration (FMCSA) regulations.
+To get a CDL you must a United States Citizen or Lawful Permanent Resident and be at least 18-years-old, if you will be transporting property within state lines, or at least 21-years-old if you will be transporting people.
 You must have held a valid driver's license, chauffeur's license, or public passenger chauffeur's license for at least one year.
 You must also hold a CDL learner's permit.

-For medical information and federal applications, visit the Federal Motor Carrier Safety Administration’s website.
+For medical information and federal applications, visit the FMCSA website.
 There is information on a variety of medical topics, such as the insulin or vision exemption and skills performance evaluation.

 The BMV will contact the licensing officials in the state(s) where the license was previously held to complete this process.
 When the BMV has received the required information, the applicant will be contacted by the BMV to return to the license branch to complete processing.

-You must meet all requirements to transfer a base license and pass the general knowledge written tests to transfer a CDL to Indiana.
-If you have a hazardous materials endorsement on your current CDL you will be required to pass that knowledge test to be issued the endorsement on an Indiana license.
+You must meet all requirements to transfer a base license and pass the general knowledge written tests to transfer a Commercial Driver’s License (CDL) to Indiana.
+If you have a hazardous materials endorsement on your current CDL you will be required to pass that knowledge test and have acceptable threat assessment approval to be issued the endorsement on an Indiana license.

-A CDL issued in Indiana is valid for four years.
+A Commercial Driver’s License (CDL) issued in Indiana is valid for four years.
 You may renew your CDL at any Indiana license branch up to one year before the license expires.